Meet the Staff

 She was awarded a Presentation Academy Tower Award for Women Leaders in Arts and Communication in 2008, a Most Admired Woman in the Arts by Today’s Woman Magazine in 2016 and the Legacy Award from Louisville Music Awards in 2019.

 Ms. Welsh-Buchholz is an avid horsewoman - training and actively showing in the English Dressage discipline.
 She has earned her bronze medal and has scores toward her silver medal.
-She enjoys spending as much time as possible her Danish Warmblood, Nestor.
+She enjoys spending as much time as possible with her Danish Warmblood, Nestor.

 She is also a passionate vegetable gardener and maintains a VERY large garden at her home (Moody Waters Farm) during the summer months.

 She lives in Crestwood, KY with her husband (Dr. Dennis Buchholz) and their four cats – Mikey, Mingus, Merlin and Moses, their 1935 Plymouth Coupe,1939 Cadillac LaSalle, 1988 Rolls-Royce, their golden retriever - Uma and five honey-producing bee hives.
 Their son - Paul Buchholz - is a documentary filmmaker in Los Angeles.